-- Be completed in English; - Be comprehensive, including all of the required information and documents; - Be submitted electronically on the web platform provided; Details will be shared on October 30th.
-Data and information submitted via the web platform will be handled confidentially and only be accessible to the utility and the evaluation committee, and, - Be submitted before midnight Central European Time on the 16 December 2023.
+- Be completed in English; - Be comprehensive, including all of the required information and documents;

+- Be submitted electronically on the following platform: \\\ (web platform); Log-in details for the utility will be share on October 30th.
+Data and information submitted via the web platform will be handled confidentially and only be accessible to the utility and the evaluation committee, and, - Be submitted before midnight (Central European Time; UTC +1) on the 16 December 2023. [\\\ added detail]